zavetsec/ZavetSecHardeningBaseline/README.md

 passwords in memory, SMBv1 waiting for EternalBlue, audit logs sized at 20 MB that fill in hours.
 These are not misconfigurations — **they are shipped this way, on every fresh install.**

-`ZavetSec-Harden` fixes this.
-It audits your current state, applies a hardened baseline aligned to **CIS Benchmark**, **DISA STIG**, and **Microsoft Security Baseline**, and generates an HTML report you can hand to a customer or attach to a ticket.
-If something breaks, rollback from the JSON backup created before every change.
+`ZavetSec-Harden` audits your current state, applies a hardened baseline aligned to **CIS Benchmark**, **DISA STIG**, and **Microsoft Security Baseline**, and generates an HTML report you can hand to a customer or attach to a ticket.
+Every change is backed up — rollback is one command.

 ---